Convergence analysis of controlled particle systems arising in deep learning: from finite to infinite sample size: The model problem, standing assumptions and main results

 \begin{assumption} Assume that \begin{enumerate} \item The function $[0,T]\times{\Theta}\ni(t,\theta)\mapsto f(t,\theta,0,\delta_{\{0\}})$ is continuous, where $\Theta=\mathbb R$; \item the function {$f:[0,T]\times\Theta\times\mathbb R\times{\mathcal P(\mathbb R)}\to\mathbb R$} is such that $\partial_tf$ is bounded and has bounded derivatives with respect to $(\theta,x,\mu)$ up to the second order; \item For $\varphi\in\{L, U\}$, {$\varphi\geq0$, and} there exist constants $C^\varphi_{11}$, $C^\varphi_{10}$, $C^\varphi_{20}$ such that

-\end{enumerate} \end{assumption} In Assumption \ref{assumption-1}, by derivative with respect to $\mu$ we mean the intrinsic derivative, the so-called Wasserstein derivative (see for instance \cite[Definition 2.2.2]{Cardaliaguet19} or \cite[Chapter 5]{Carmona2018-I} and the discussion therein).
+{ \item There exist positive constants $\alpha\in(0,2),\ C_g>0$ such that $|L(x)|+|U(x)|\leq C_g(|x|^{2-\alpha}+1),\ x\in\mathbb R.$} \end{enumerate} \end{assumption} { We will always suppose Assumption \ref{assumption-1} throughout the whole paper.} In Assumption \ref{assumption-1}, by derivative with respect to $\mu$ we mean the intrinsic derivative, the so-called Wasserstein derivative (see for instance \cite[Definition 2.2.2]{Cardaliaguet19} or \cite[Chapter 5]{Carmona2018-I} and the discussion therein).
 In particular, when we say differentiability with respect to the measure variable, we always mean the so-called fully $C^1$, $C^2$, etc. classes (see \cite[Chapter 5]{Carmona2018-I}).
 In what follows we use the notation $\partial_\mu$ to denote this intrinsic Wasserstein derivative.
 We denote by $\tilde x$ the new variable arising after applying $\partial_\mu$, and we display this after the measure variable as $\partial_\mu g(\mu,\tilde x)$, for any $g \in C^1(\mathcal P_2(\mathbb{R}^M)).$ Under the prescribed framework, we consider the following optimization problem: \begin{problem} Minimizing \eqref{obj-func-2} over $\mathcal U^{ad}_t$. \end{problem} As is mentioned in the introduction, the optimization of $J_N$ under the constraint \eqref{sample-dyn} can be understood as a learning process with neural SDEs/ODEs.
 For a direct example, consider the case where $\sigma=0$ and the optimal control $\theta^*_N(t)$ is deterministic, optimizing $J_N$ can be viewed as using neural network to choose the best feedback function of the form $f\big(t,\theta(t),\cdot\big)$ for optimal control problems according to the sampled objective functional $J_N$, where $(x_1,\ldots,x_N)$ are the sample inputs drawn from a certain distribution.
 Here $\theta(t)$ is the parameter to be determined, which is part of the feedback function.
 See \cite{Hure21,Hure22} for similar discrete time models.
 Please see Section \ref{adaptation} for more interpretation on $\theta^*_N(t)$ in another concrete example.
 Denote the value function to Problem \ref{problem} by

 and $\theta^*_N(t,x_1,\ldots,x_N)$ one of the optimal feedback functions (if exists).
 Suppose that